barryclark/jekyll-now/_posts/2022-12-08-common-cpp-errors-vs-rust.md

 There is a method [`get_unchecked`](https://doc.rust-lang.org/std/primitive.slice.html#method.get_unchecked) that allows unchecked access to the elements if you tell the compiler _trust me, I know what I am doing_ using the `unsafe` keyword.
-I personally think this is the right default to have, since the other way leads to the most common bug contained in Louis's presentation.
+I personally think this is the right default to have, since the other way leads to the number one bug contained in Louis' presentation.

 # Bug \#2: `std::map` Acccess using `[]`